dendronhq/dendron-site/vault/dendron.topic.publishing.configuration.md

 When publishing in multi-vault scenario, how to handle duplicate notes

 Currently, only the `useVault` option is allowed.
-It takes a list of [[vault names|dendron.topic.config#name]].
+It takes a list of [[vault names|dendron.topic.config.dendron#name]].
 When a duplicate is found, Dendron will go throw the vaults in your list from left to right and resolve to the first one that matches.

 - NOTE: this is done automatically when you run the [[Vault Add|dendron.topic.commands#vault-add]] command